The THESAN-ZOOM project: Mystery N/O more -- uncovering the origin of peculiar chemical abundances and a not-so-fundamental metallicity relation at $3<z<12$: Metallicity

 In Fig.~\ref{fig:metal_retention_efficiency} we show $y_\mathrm{gas}$ and $y_\ast$ as a function of redshift in stellar mass bins. $y_\mathrm{gas}$ shows no significant evolution with stellar mass, although we are only able to probe relatively low-mass bins here ($M_\ast\lesssim10^{9.5}~\mathrm{M_\odot}$) as we need a large sample of galaxies out to high redshift.
 There are hints of divergence at the high-redshift end but given that the data is fairly noisy, we cannot make strong conclusions. $y_\mathrm{gas}$ does show redshift evolution, increasing with cosmic time down to $z\approx5$ and then stabilizing until the end of our simulations at $z=3$. $y_\mathrm{\ast}$ shows a clear increase with cosmic time, essentially tracking the evolution of the oxygen stellar MZR with redshift, and also increases dramatically with stellar mass.
 For the mass and redshift range we consider, $y_\mathrm{\ast}$ is never comparable to $y_\mathrm{gas}$ and so does not have an important impact on $y_\mathrm{gas}$.
 For higher mass galaxies and at lower redshifts, we expect the impact to become more important.

 In Fig.~\ref{fig:gas_fraction} we show $M_\mathrm{gas}/M_\ast$ as a function of redshift in stellar mass bins. $M_\mathrm{gas}/M_\ast$ decreases rapidly with increasing stellar mass, which is a general trend expected as gas is converted to stars.
 However, the decrease in $M_\mathrm{gas}/M_\ast$ with stellar mass is not consistent with a closed box model, and is instead shallower due to inflowing gas offsetting some of the conversion to stars. $M_\mathrm{gas}/M_\ast$ shows a somewhat similar redshift evolution to $y_\mathrm{gas}$, increasing with cosmic time until $z\approx5$, after which $M_\mathrm{gas}/M_\ast$ decreases with cosmic time down to $z=3$.
+We note that this decrease may have some mass dependence, potentially being weaker in the highest mass bin, although we do not have sufficient statistics to make a firm conclusion.
 The increase of $M_\mathrm{gas}/M_\ast$ with cosmic time down to $z\approx5$ is opposite to the general expectation that galaxies become more gas-rich at higher redshift.
-This is a population-level trend, and reflects an increasing abundance of mini-quenched galaxies with extremely low gas fractions at higher redshift \citep{McClymont:2025ac}.
+This is a population-level trend, and reflects an increasing abundance of mini-quenched galaxies with extremely low gas fractions at higher redshift \citep{McClymont:2026aa}.
 Below $z\approx5$, we find the expected trend of decreasing $M_\mathrm{gas}/M_\ast$ with cosmic time, likely because the consumption of gas into stars becomes more important than the decreasing abundance of mini-quenched galaxies.